Fire and Rescue Services

 Keep your farm safe from fire.
 Ensure your electrical equipment is labeled for agricultural or commercial use.
 Check that all wiring is free from damage and do not use extension cords in the barn.

 Barns are full of items that can ignite easily, remove the hazard of smoking and make your barn a smoke-free zone.
 Provide your workers and staff with fire extinguisher training.
-Ensure everyone in the barn knows personal safety is the priority if a fire breaks out.
+Ensure everyone in the barn knows personal safety is the first priority if a fire breaks out.

 Tornados